solchef/examples/openai/README.md

 ## **Step 3.** Run the CLI `init` command

-In a new termainal window, run the Trigger.dev CLI and add your API key to your environment variables:
+In a new terminal window, run the Trigger.dev CLI and add your API key to your environment variables:

 ```bash
 npx @trigger.dev/cli@latest init